Achieving Good Live Stage Sound from your PA Sound System

 Unlike many we state wattage as RMS ratings (true wattage) – if we mean PPMO music power, US watts or peak watts we say so.
 Remember American peak PPMO music power watts can be stated as up to 4 times higher than RMS – often causing confusion

-Wiring low impedance speakers
+Wiring and installing low impedance speakers and sound systems

 Speaker Leads